-Johnny Depp ‘Doing Great’ Responds To Claims He Squandered Millions
+Johnny Depp ‘Doing Great,’ Responds To Claims He Squandered Millions

 — Johnny Depp Watch (@JohnnyDeppWatch) March 27, 2017

 Unfortunately, Depp’s troublesome times and negative press did not end there.
-In addition to being named by Forbes magazine as Hollywood’s most overpaid actor, the actor’s financial woes were then made front page news due to a law suit he himself initiated against his former management team.
+In addition to being named by Forbes magazine as Hollywood’s most overpaid actor, the actor’s financial woes were then made front-page news due to a lawsuit he initiated against his former management team.

-TMG had been responsible for Depp’s finances for years, yet the star came into money troubles leading up to his divorce from Heard and placed blame on the management company for mismanaging his finances and failing to pay his taxes on time.
+TMG had been responsible for Depp’s finances for years, yet the star came into money troubles leading up to his divorce from Heard.
+The actor placed blame on the management company for mismanaging his finances and failing to pay his taxes on time.

 TMG responded earlier this year to the suit with a cross-complaint stating that it was Depp’s wild and irresponsible spending that has led him to financial difficulties.
 The management group then made a number of claims regarding the star’s spending habits that allegedly contributed to his current situation.

-Variety reminds as to the statement issued by TMG against Depp.
+Variety shares the the statement issued by TMG against Depp.

 “Depp often responded by rebuking and cursing his business managers for issuing such warnings and advice, while increasing his extravagant lifestyle and spending, and demanding that his business managers find some way to pay for it all.
 Depp, and Depp alone, is fully responsible for any financial turmoil he finds himself in today.
 He has refused to live within his means, despite the best efforts of TMG and the repeated warnings about his financial condition from TMG and his other advisors.”